White House (Moscow): Role in 1991 coup d'état attempt

 In August 1991, the House of Soviets became the center of a confrontation against the State Committee on the State of Emergency.
 The opposition was headed by Russian President Boris Yeltsin, in support of whom large-scale rallies were held around the building.
-During this period, Yeltsin repeatedly spoke to the audience, with his most famous speech being delivered on August 19 from the tank of the Taman Division.
+During this period, Yeltsin repeatedly spoke to the audience, with his most famous speech being delivered on August 19 from a tank of the Taman Division.
 At that time, the building was surrounded by a living chain of Muscovites who supported the president.
 An improvised barricade was built around the building, using materials such as garbage cans, fences of nearby parks, benches, and sawn trees.
 Protestors also painted graffiti of political topics on the walls of the building.
 By August 20, approximately two hundred thousand people had gathered around the structure including public and political figures Ruslan Khasbulatov, Ivan Silayev, Alexander Rutskoy, Eduard Shevardnadze, Mikhail Khodorkovsky, Mstislav Rostropovich, Andrey Makarevich, and others.

 The building was not stormed, presumably due to the possible number of civilian and military casualties.
 Later, the events that took place near the walls of the House of Soviets and elsewhere in the Soviet Union were defined as the August Coup.
 It was during this period that the name "White House" was assigned to the building, which was widely used by the state media.
 In 1992, the building was depicted on the back side of commemorative coins in honor of the "victory of democratic forces" and the anniversary of Russia's state sovereignty.

 Forceful dispersal of the Supreme Soviet of Russia

-In the midsts of the constitutional crisis of 1993, Boris Yeltsin issued Decree No. 1400 to dissolve the Congress of People's Deputies and the Supreme Soviet of Russia.
+In the midst of the constitutional crisis of 1993, Boris Yeltsin issued Decree No. 1400 to dissolve the Congress of People's Deputies and the Supreme Soviet of Russia.
 The House of Soviets was disconnected from television and radio.
-According to the conclusion of the Constitutional Court, the president's actions were illegal and contradicted the then Russian Constitution of 1978.
+According to the conclusion of the Constitutional Court, the president's actions were illegal and contradicted the Russian Constitution of 1978.
 An emergency session of the Supreme Soviet was convened, during which, among other things, it was decided to protect the building from possible siege.
 The events caused a spontaneous rally near the walls of the building.
 Protective detachments from security, civilians, Cossack volunteer formations and retired military personnel were organized at the House of Soviets.
 Data on weapons stored in the building vary.
 From September 23 to October 4, 1993, the Tenth Session of the Congress of People's Deputies of the Russian Federation was held in the building, as the conference hall of the Grand Kremlin Palace was closed for repair.
 The Congress and the Supreme Soviet stated the termination of the powers of President Boris Yeltsin and their transfer to Vice President Alexander Rutskoy.